thewizardplusplus/go-blockchain/README.md

           - as a blockchain chunk;
         - takes into account a prepended chunk;
         - allows empty block groups;
+      - validation of the last block (using a proofer):
+        - modes:
+          - as a full blockchain;
+          - as a blockchain chunk;
+  - block group loaders:
+    - loading block groups via the external interface;
+    - automatically saving the loaded block groups to a storage;
+    - wrappers:
+      - chunk validating loader:
+        - automatically validates the loaded block group as a blockchain chunk;
+      - last block validating loader:
+        - automatically validates the last block from the loaded block group;
+        - automatically preloads the next block group to perform the above validation;
+      - memoizing loader:
+        - remembers loaded block groups;
   - blockchain:
     - storing:
       - storage;